Da-Fecto/getScripts/README.md

 # getScripts
-Scriptloading with jQuery getScript for multiple scripts.
+Scriptloading with jQuery getScript for multiple scripts that fires a ready event on a jQuery element(s).

 * Uses jQuery scrip loader.
 * Keeps track of loaded scripts (no double script load)